Security vetting in the United Kingdom

+Note: Baseline Personnel Security Standard (BPSS) is not considered a formal security clearance level but this, or an equivalent background check, is used to underpin all vetting.

 The target date for this transformation is 2025.
 Level 1B was introduced October 2022 and is currently the only "new" level operating.

 Types of personnel security check

 Baseline Personnel Security Standard (BPSS)

 The Baseline Personnel Security Standard (BPSS) checks are normally performed when a person is recruited.

 All those with access to government assets are subject on recruitment to the requirements of the Baseline Personnel Security Standard.
 This includes all applicants for employment in the civil service and armed forces and applies to both permanent and temporary staff and private sector employees working on government contracts, with access to government assets.

 The Baseline Personnel Security Standard requires the verification of the following four elements: